2019 Request for Proposals

 Eligibility: Primary applicant must be a member of MSA.

-Funding Levels: Applicants may apply for up to $15,000 in funding.
+Funding Levels: Applicants may apply for funding up to $15,000 for one year or $20,000 for two years.
 A detailed budget justifying the requested amount is required as part of the application.

 Anticipated Number of Meritorious Proposals to be Funded: Three to four applications are expected to be funded.

-Award Initiation Date: Funding will begin on June 1, 2019.
+Award Initiation Date: Funding will begin in Spring 2020.

 Summary of Application Process: The application should list the person(s) leading the initiative as well as individuals involved in the initiative.
 It should also have a short title and brief description of the proposed activity.
 This will be followed by a narrative detailing the proposed activity.
 The narrative can be no more than three pages in length.
 Detailed description of the application requirements, and format requirements for the application are provided below.
 The format restrictions must be strictly followed or applications will be rejected.
-Funding will be for one year.
-Continuation of an initiative beyond one year will be permitted if funds are available.
-Continued funding will be via reapplication process.
-However, since funding is only guaranteed for one year, all applications must have specific, substantive goals that are attainable in one year.
+Funding will generally be for one year and funded at $15,000.
+However, particularly innovative proposals that require two years to be established will be considered.
+A two year proposal can request up to $20,000 total.
+The budget for a two year application must clearly state the amount requested for each of the two years.
+Continuation of a two year initiative beyond the first year will be dependent upon suitable progress in the first year.
+Thus, a two year application must include specific substanttive goals that can be attainable in the first year.

 Review Criteria: Applications will be reviewed by a panel of MSA members representing the breadth of MSA activities.
 Review criteria include (1) alignment of the proposal with areas of emphasis outlined above, (2) importance to MSA's mission, vision, and identified areas of emphasis of the proposed program, (3) innovation of the proposal, and (4) feasibility of success.
 Members of the review committee will independently review each application (unless they have a conflict of interest) and will score the application on each of the four review criteria.
 In addition, each review committee member will determine an overall score for the application based on the following rubric: